 Massage their gums

-other using finger to massage baby's gums Gently massaging your child’s gums with your finger, a cloth, or a small piece of gauze can provide some relief from the soreness.
+Gently massaging your child’s gums with your finger, a cloth, or a small piece of gauze can provide some relief from the soreness.
 You will want to apply gentle pressure and simply rub over the top of their gums.

 Cold is your best friend

-baby chewing on teething ring Anything cold your child can put in their mouth will help alleviate teething discomfort significantly.
+Anything cold your child can put in their mouth will help alleviate teething discomfort significantly.
 Some popular ideas are to place a wet washcloth, pacifier, or rubber teething ring in the fridge to cool before letting your child chew on it.
 However, you will want to avoid frozen items, because these can be too hard for your child to bite down on and can make the pain worse.

 Modify their diet